-Now if you are looking to recommend products you’re an affiliate for, you have to include an affiliate disclaimer.
+Now if you are looking to recommend a product or brand, you have to include the required FTC affiliate disclaimer notice.
 Without it, you can get yourself into some unwanted trouble by the Feds.

 This is especially true if you are plan to place your links on YouTube.
 You are required to do it the same way you would for affiliate links on your blog.

-If you include a link in a Youtube video, you must say it out loud while on camera, and if you add links to the description, you must do so in writing as well.
+If you include a link in a Youtube video, you must say it out loud while on camera, and if you add links to the description, you must place your YouTube video disclaimer in writing as well.

 For example, “This video has affiliate links.
 If you click on one of them and make a purchase, I will get a commission.“